Our Team

 Email: savannah@utahdefenseattorneys.org Phone: (801) 824-7775

-Ms. Pike will graduate with an MS in Environmental Science and Policy from Johns Hopkins University in December of 2023 with plans to pursue a juris doctorate.
+Ms. Pike graduated with an MS in Environmental Science and Policy from Johns Hopkins University in December of 2023 and has plans to pursue a juris doctorate.